przmktrc/cipher/README.md

 ## Ciphers
 ### Morse code
 Used by adding `--from-morse` or `--to-morse` option. \
-Morse exchange table is read from [morsefile.txt](./morsefile.txt), you may easily append your own exchange pairs.
+Morse exchange table is read from [morsefile.txt](./morsefile.txt), you may easily append your own exchange pairs, add your own morsefiles with the `--morsefile` option, or disable the default morsefile with `--morsefile nodefault`.

 ## Error handling